-- "Share capital" representing the nominal value of equity shares. - "Share premium" representing the excess over nominal value of the fair value of consideration received for equity shares, net of expenses of the share issuance.

-- "Other reserve" representing: - the equity element attributable to shares granted according to IFRS 2 but not issued at year end or, - the difference between the proceeds from the transaction with noncontrolling interests received against the book value of the shares acquired in the Chilean and Colombian subsidiaries. - "Translation reserve" representing the differences arising from translation of investments in overseas subsidiaries. - "(Accumulated losses) Retained earnings" representing accumulated earnings and losses.
+- "Share capital" representing the nominal value of equity shares. - "Share premium" representing the excess over nominal value of the fair value of consideration received for equity shares, net of expenses of the share issuance - "Other reserve" representing: - the difference between the proceeds from the transaction with noncontrolling interests received against the book value of the shares acquired in the Chilean and Colombian subsidiaries, and - the changes in the fair value of the effective portion of derivatives designated as cash flow hedges. - "Translation reserve" representing the differences arising from translation of investments in overseas subsidiaries. - "(Accumulated losses) Retained earnings" representing: - accumulated earnings and losses, and - the equity element attributable to shares granted according to IFRS 2 but not issued at year end.